A model theory of topology: Embedding theorems

 \end{proof}

-\begin{remark} \labbel{prac} (a) In practice, the extension $\mathbf U$ in the above proof is obtained as follows.
+\arxiv{ \begin{remarkx} \labbel{prac} (a) In practice, the extension $\mathbf U$ in the above proof is obtained as follows.
 Consider the equivalence relation $ \Theta $ on $S$ defined by $a \mathrel { \Theta } b$ if $ a \sqsubseteq_S b $ and $b \sqsubseteq_S a$.
 Since $\Theta$ satisfies \eqref{seq}, by \eqref{s9}, the quotient $S/{\Theta}$ naturally becomes a specialization semilattice, call it $\mathbf V$.
-Then $\mathbf U$ can be thought of as the ``disjoint union'' of $\mathbf S$ and $\mathbf V$, obtained by declaring each class in $V$ to be larger than every member of the class.
+Then $\mathbf U$ can be thought of as the ``disjoint union'' of $\mathbf S$ and $\mathbf V$, obtained by declaring each class in $V$ to be larger than (actually, the closure of) each member of the class.
 While the proof of Theorem \ref{propcomp} can be performed along the above lines, the proof becomes harder, since there are a lot of details to be checked by hand.
-Most of these details automatically follow from the canonical structures on products and quotients, as presented in the given proof of \ref{propcomp}.
+Most of these details automatically follow from the canonical structures on products and quotients, as presented in the given proof of Theorem \ref{propcomp}.

+(b) The embedding $\kappa$ in the proof of \ref{propcomp} preserves existing, possibly infinitary, meets of nonempty subsets of $\mathbf S$.
+Indeed, in $\mathbf U$ it never happens that $[a,1] \leq [b,0]$, hence existing meets are computed as in $\mathbf S$.

+On the other hand, $\kappa$ never preserves existing closures, since a new closure in $\mathbf U$ is always added, even for elements already having a closure in S. See \cite[Sect.
+4]{mttna} for a construction preserving any prescribed set of existing closures.

-(b) In general, there is not the smallest extension of $\mathbf S$ satisfying the conclusions of Theorem \ref{propcomp}.
+(c) In general, there is not a smallest extension of $\mathbf S$ satisfying the conclusions of Theorem \ref{propcomp}.
 See Example \ref{star}.

-(c) The embedding $\kappa$ in the proof of \ref{propcomp} preserves existing (possibly infinitary) meets in $\mathbf S$.
-Indeed, in $\mathbf U$ it never happens that $[a,1] \leq [b,0]$, hence existing meets are computed as in $\mathbf S$. \end{remark}
+On the other hand, the construction in the proof of Theorem \ref{propcomp} provides a canonical ``free'' extension in the class of closure spaces satisfying $a \vee Kb=K(a \vee b)$.
+See Case (C5) in the final section of \cite{mttlib}. \end{remarkx} }